klstein7/nextjs-wordle-dev-day/docs/07-styling-polish.md

 # 07: Styling and Polish

-Welcome to the final section of our tutorial!
+Welcome to the final section of the tutorial!
 In this part, you'll add visual polish to your Wordle clone, enhancing the user experience with improved styling and engaging effects.
 We'll focus on:

 - Enhancing the game board for better visibility.
 - Creating an engaging game over dialog with animations.